The Moon Tarot Card Meanings (Upright/Reversed Interpretations)

 How caught up in your feelings are you?
 The Moon is tarot card number 18 (XVIII) in the major arcana, it comes after The Star and before The Sun; after having mastered our capacity to connect with the universe, with the collective (represented by The Star Aquarian ties), we need to be able to go inwards with The Moon and get to know our inner world with this card before we can move on to the joyous and confident Sun.

-The Moon is the card of the unconscious, intuitions, and dreams
+When pulled into the upright position The Moon is associated with the unconscious, intuitions, and dreams.

-What does the upright Moon mean in a love reading?
+What does the Moon mean for your love life?

 If you’re in a relationship, The Moon speaks to a beautiful sense of shared emotional depth and honesty.
 This isn’t a banal, casual type of thing; this is something that has got you feeling all the feels, and that’s gorgeous!